surajs02/jsx-codeguide/README.md

 ### Unused Code

 Unused code should be removed.
-If the code may be required at a later date, it should be commentted with an explaination.
+If the code may be required at a later date, it should be commented with an explanation.

 Good:
 ```js